tjdav/coralite/README.md

 coralite is a static site generator library built around the emerging [HTML modules proposal](https://github.com/WICG/webcomponents/blob/gh-pages/proposals/html-modules-explainer.md).

-# Coralite CLI Usage Guide

-Coralite is a powerful command-line interface (CLI) tool designed to simplify website creation and management.
-This guide will walk you through the usage of the Coralite CLI, providing details on required and optional options.

 ## Installation

 Before using the Coralite CLI, ensure that it's installed on your system.
 You can install it globally using **npm**: